EO-DataHub/eodhp-guide/services/web-presence.md

 ### Dependencies

 There is a postgres SQL database where data for the CMS is stored, along with a corresponding S3 bucket (web-artefacts-eodhp) for media files uploaded for the CMS.
 The `static-web-artefacts-eodh` S3 bucket contains static apps including the workspace UI and catalogue UI which are accessible from the web presence.

-Admin rights are required to edit the CMS, which can be done through the admin panel at https://eodatahub.org.uk/admin.
-Admin rights for individual users can be set in keycloak at https://eodatahub.org.uk/keycloak.

 ### Backups